Syncleus/peak/README.rst

 * Push tags: `git push --tags`

 * Check the PyPI listing page to make sure that the README, release notes, and roadmap display properly.
-If not, copy and paste the RestructuredText into http://rst.ninjs.org/ to find out what broke the formatting.
+If not, copy and paste the RestructuredText into `ninjs <http://rst.ninjs.org/>`_ to find out what broke the formatting.

-* Edit the release on GitHub (e.g. https://github.com/Syncleus/apex/releases).
+* Edit the release on `GitHub <https://github.com/Syncleus/apex/releases>`_ .
 Paste the release notes into the release's release page, and come up with a title for the release.